Send us a message

 Your aging report is your best tool for spotting bottlenecks.
 Are certain invoices consistently slipping past the 30-day mark?
 By consistently monitoring your aging report and reviewing open invoices, you can pinpoint these inefficiencies.
 Use the data to adjust your processes, which can directly improve your cash flow and strengthen customer relationships.
 For example, automating invoice reminders can save hours of manual work and get you paid faster.
 Having a clear view of your data integrations is the first step to building a more efficient system that works for you, not against you.

-Manage Your Payment Terms
+Are Your Payment Terms Working for You?

 Not all customers are the same, and your payment terms shouldn't be either.
 Your AR aging report shows you which clients pay on time and which ones consistently lag.
 Use this information to manage your receivables more effectively.
 For customers with a great payment history, you might offer more flexible terms.
 For those who are frequently late, consider shortening payment windows or requiring a deposit upfront.
 Adjusting your credit policies based on real data helps you maintain a healthy cash flow and reduces the risk of taking on problematic accounts.
 It’s a proactive way to protect your company’s finances.

-Establish Internal Controls
+Setting Up Strong Internal Controls

 Many businesses operate without a formal credit policy, which creates unnecessary risk.
 Establishing internal controls means creating a clear, consistent process for everyone to follow.
 This includes defining who can approve credit, setting standard payment terms, and outlining the exact steps for collections at 30, 60, and 90 days.
 A documented policy removes guesswork and ensures every customer is treated fairly.
 It also helps mitigate risks associated with accounts receivable by creating a predictable framework for managing credit.
 You can find more tips for strengthening your financial operations on our blog.